EE broadband routers

 Legacy EE routers

-The EE Smart Hub is a new router, but how does it compare to EE’s previous router?
+The EE Smart Hub is EE’s most recent router, but how does it compare to previous models?
 There are plenty of these older EE routers still in use.

 EE Bright Box 2